Skip to main content

 3. Create a bucket to store data.

-4. Set policies to control access, lifecycle, and auditing.
+4. Set organization and bucket access policies to control access, lifecycle, and auditing.

 To use LOTA, clients must point their requests to the LOTA endpoint instead of the primary endpoint.
 No other changes are required for S3-compatible clients.